top of page

 • Don’t give out your passwords or PIN numbers to anyone.

-• Don’t believe everything that you read or see on the internet.
+Remember: Don’t believe everything that you read or see on the internet.
 The freedom of information available on the net is great, but it can have its drawbacks; anyone can put any info on the net without it being true or accurate.

 Sexting

-Sexting is considered a crime when any of the people involved are under 18 or if it involves harassment of people at any age.
 If someone under 18 sends a sexy photo of themself, this can be considered distribution of child pornography, and if someone under 18 received or forwards a sexy photo of someone else, this can be considered possession or distribution of child pornography.
-This is true even if the photos were sent or received consensually.
+This is true even if the photos were sent or received with consent.

-Additionally, it is a crime to send, share, or post sexy photos of someone else without their permission – this is called image-based abuse, or more commonly, revenge porn.
-If you are a victim of image-based abuse, the Commissioner for e-safety has an online portal where you can make a report and request to have an image removed from wherever it was posted.
+It is a crime to send, share, or post sexually explicit photos of someone else without their permission – this is called image-based abuse, or more commonly, revenge porn.

 More information